 Step 1.
 Before making a formal application you should identify and contact a potential supervisor.
 To find potential supervisors consult our list of research topics.
-You will find contact details for each academic on our our staff pages and information specific to individual research groups here.
+You will find contact details for each academic on our staff pages and information specific to individual research groups here.

 Step 2.
 We strongly recommend that you contact the potential supervisor prior to making your application.
 This will ensure that your proposal is within their area of interest and expertise.
 The processing of applications that do not identify a potential supervisor are very likely to be delayed.